teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 # Plugin API v3 author guide

-Plugin API v3 remains experimental in MB763.
+Plugin API v3 remains experimental in MB764.
 Packages are discoverable and explicitly loadable, but never activate at startup.
 MB754 uses the detached caller principal and core-owned quote-write gate to adopt `q` and `quote` reversibly.
+MB764 adds a bounded installed/live operator portfolio and the first single-channel development promotion.
 It adds no automatic remediation and exposes no exception text, configuration value, mutable user object, database handle or arbitrary SQL.

 ## Package layout